mongodb/docs/mms/source/deployment.rst

 The agent does have some minimal resource requirements and should run on separate systems to avoid impacting ``mongod` and ``mongos`` performance.
-To monitor a cluster with five or fewer nodes, you can safely deploy on an AWS "micro instance."
+To monitor five or fewer nodes, you can safely deploy on an AWS "micro instance."
 Similarly, if you are only monitoring a small number of databases, you may be able to deploy the agent on the system running the ``mongos`` process.

 TODO clarify and fact check resource requirements